Department of Marketing

 MKT 3355.
 Retailing.

-A study of the principles of retail store management, including market and trade area analysis, store location and design, organization and operation management, merchandising, inventory control, and promotion and pricing policies.
+This course examines the principles and practices of retail management, including market and trade area analysis, site selection, store layout and design, merchandising, inventory control, and promotional and pricing strategies.
+Students study retail formats, operational models, and analytical approaches used to evaluate retail performance.
+Emphasis is placed on understanding how retailers make evidence‑based decisions within competitive environments and how operational choices influence customer experience and business outcomes.
 Prerequisite: MKT 3343 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.